-“As the newly appointed general director of Rambam Health Care Campus, I’m proud to be the first that performed all of my training here.”
+“As the director general of Rambam Health Care Campus, I’m proud to be the first that performed all of my training here.”

 I often wonder about the twists and turns of life – how they affect both our personal master plan and provide us with insight.
 For me, the first such event reinforced my decision to become a pediatric intensive care practitioner, not something I had planned in advance.

 But first, a little background information.
 I received my medical degree from the Technion’ s Faculty of Medicine in Haifa, and conducted my internship at Rambam in 1986, after which I continued with two specializations, one in pediatrics and one in pediatric intensive care.
 Eventually I became the director of Rambam’s Pediatric Cardiac Critical Care Unit.

 The first event that shaped my professional path occurred in 1998, while doing a fellowship at Toronto's Hospital for Sick Children.
 One morning I was called to the ER where two critically injured babies were brought in after a car accident.
 I soon realized that those babies were my daughter Hadas and her cousin Lita.
 I will not bother you with the events that followed, but the professional knowledge that I had acquired as a specialist in pediatric intensive care and head injuries played a significant role in why both of these precious girls are here with us today.